itshum/Sprint-Challenge--Advanced-CSS/README.md

 4. How would you describe preprocessing to someone new to CSS?

-Think of preprocessing as a way to take complicated CSS code and simplifiying them through a compiler (like LESS).
-This allows us to work on simplier workflow, smart variables, and cool new tools to make writing CSS a little easier.
+Think of preprocessing as a way to take complicated CSS code and simplifiying them through a compiler (machine code, like LESS).
+This allows us to work on a much simplier workflow that includes smart variables, and cool new tools (like storing data of properties we use often) to make writing CSS a little easier and faster.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

 I like variables since you can store data that you use often.
-Parametric mixins are still difficult to execute.
+Parametric mixins are still difficult to execute but incredibly useful when working on a large build.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.